impin0/algorithms-2025/4_Abstract_Data_Types/README.md

 **What is an opaque interface?**
 We say that the interface is opaque when the representation of data and the functions that implement the operations are in the implementation and are completely *separated* from the client by the interface

-**What are the fundamental concepts underlying ADTs?**
-- Many algorithms that we study serve as implementations for fundamental ADTs that are widely applicable
-- ADTs help us to *encapsulate* the algorithms that we develop, so that we can use the same code for many different purposes
-- ADTs provide a convenient mechanism for our use in the process of developing and *comparing the performance of algorithms*

 ### Abstract objects and Collections of objects
-**What is a natural consequence of using ADT?**
-It trims down the diversity and complexity of large class of computing applications by performing generic manipulation of data objects, and need to access to the information associated with them for a limited number of specific reasons.

 **What are the operations that build up collections of objects?**
 - *insert* a new object into the collection